MileHacker Logo

 • Various heritage churches with unique architectural styles dot the town, like Our Lady Star of the Sea Catholic Church.

-• Poverty Beach, a historic a section of beach that offers a quiet escape and a glimpse into early resort days.
+• Poverty Beach, a historic stretch of beach that offers a quiet escape and a look into early resort days.

 • America's Original seaside resort Convention Hall hosts concerts, community events, and various performances, especially in the summer months.